 Each metric will have an assessment tool identified and will be assessed annually using quantifiable and qualitative information, when appropriate.

-Metric: Percent of undergraduate full-time equivalent (FTE) students who identify as Hispanic

-Target: Become a Hispanic Serving Institution

-Metric: First-year retention rate and six-year graduation rate
+Metric: Successfully retain students

+Target: Increase first-year retention rate to 80 percent

+Source: OIRA

+Metric: Successfully graduate students in a timely manner

-Target: First-year retention rate and six-year graduation rate equal to or higher than 85 percent and 60 percent, respectively
+Target: Increase the six-year graduation rate to 60 percent

-Metric: Close the Achievement Gap for Black/ African American and Hispanic/Latino students to increase the percentage of Black/African American and Hispanic/Latino students who matriculate and graduate from Central Connecticut State University

-Target: Reduce the achievement gap for Black/African American and Hispanic/Latino students by half
+Source: OIRA

-Metric: Local high school students completing the Free Application for Federal Student Aid (FAFSA)
+Metric: Number of Central students completing the Free Application for Federal Student Aid (FAFSA)

-Target: Continuous increase in number and percent of local high school students who complete the FAFSA each year
+Target: Continuous increase in the percentage of students who complete the FAFSA each year

+Source: Financial Aid

-Metric: Alumni survey on career preparation
+Metric: Graduate perception of career preparation

-Target: Continual increase in favorable response

-Metric: Student enrollment and profile of the student body

-Target: Increase enrollment to 15,000 students and transition the student population to 25 percent graduate enrollment
+Target: Exceed 80% favorable response in alumni satisfaction regarding the effectiveness of Central in providing practical experiences related to their career

+Metric: College accessibility

+Target: Meet or exceed enrollment goals for incoming full-time students

+Source: OIRA

-Goal 3: Foster an Inclusive and Safe Campus Culture that Values and Encourages Individuals to Participate in a Free and Respectful Exchange of Ideas
+Goal 3: Foster a Welcoming and Safe Campus Environment that Values and Encourages Individuals to Participate in a Free and Respectful Exchange of Ideas

-Central Connecticut State University is dedicated to the development and preservation of an equitable, inclusive, safe, responsible, accessible, and accountable campus environment, ensuring that all can achieve their full potential as active citizens and lifelong learners.
-Addressing the 21st century challenges and opportunities, Central will transform into a stronger, student-centered university that prepares graduates to work and lead in a global world.
-The University will emerge as a leader in inclusion and social justice – becoming a national model for community built on mutual respect, compassion and support for one another.
-We will develop a community that values individuality and diversity of thought, ensures equity, and celebrates each other’s successes.
+Central Connecticut State University is dedicated to the development and preservation of a welcoming, safe, responsible, accessible, and accountable campus environment, ensuring that all can achieve their full potential as active citizens and lifelong learners.
+In response to emerging challenges and opportunities, Central will transform into a stronger, student-centered university that prepares graduates to work and lead in a global world.
+The University will emerge as a national model for a campus community built on mutual respect, compassion, and support for one another.
+We will develop a community that values individuality and innovative thinking, and celebrates each other’s successes.

-Central commits to ensuring that every member of our community, regardless of how they identify or the group they associate with, feels safe and secure, and to communicate a policy of “zero tolerance” for acts of violence, bias and discrimination.
-We must be bold and progressive in our approach, addressing these actions in innovative ways while holding ourselves responsible for achieving a diverse, equitable, and inclusive environment where we are all accountable.
-Our collective efforts will ensure a richly diverse campus with a healthier, more vibrant climate that is safe, inclusive, and welcoming.
+Central commits to ensuring the safety of every member of our community and commits to communicating a policy of “zero tolerance” towards acts of violence and illegal discrimination.
+We must take a bold and forward-looking approach, addressing these priorities with innovative strategies while holding ourselves accountable for creating an environment built on shared responsibility.
+Together, our efforts will foster a dynamic campus climate that is vibrant, safe, and welcoming.